I’m eager to share with you, my readers, the five most important things to consider while starting your Tea Room.

 Location, location location!

-The whereabouts of your Tea Room, like any business, is crucial to your success.
-You’ve two options:
+The location of your Tea Room, like any other company, is critical to its success.
+You have two choices:

 - Get a place tucked away in town.